akulmehta/GlycoGlyphPublic/Documentation.md

 ## Documentation

-This documentation is for v2.1.5+
+This documentation is for v2.1.9+ (Current stable version)

 The Documentation is split by files to make it easier to locate different functions.
 - [HTML](#html)